 Why Duke Psychiatry & Behavioral Sciences?

 A central vision of the Duke Clinical Psychology Doctoral Internship Program is to provide the breadth to ensure core competencies while giving opportunities to pursue depth into a specific concentration of clinical psychology.
-Each intern will spend approximately half of their time in their concentration and after the match will be able to rank their preferences for minor rotations based on their interests, training goals and rotation availability.
+Each intern will spend approximately half of their time in their concentration.
+After the match, they will be able to rank their preferences for elective rotations based on their interests, training goals, and elective availability.